coq/coq/dev/doc/universes.md

 (Evd.univ_rigid does that).

-On this issue, I recommend forcing commands to take `global_reference`s only, the user can declare their specialized terms used as hints as constants and this is cleaner.
+On this issue, I recommend forcing commands to take `global_reference`s only.
+Users can declare their specialized terms used as hints as constants and this is cleaner.
 Alas, backward-compatibility-wise, this is the only solution I found.
 In the case of global_references only, it's just a matter of using `Evd.fresh_global` /